Antheor0/nicehash-api/readme.md

 The goal was to use the nicehash api to monitor statistics and expose them with the simplest web server possible.
 This must remain in a private environement.

+### Description
+The server is intended to work in a docker environement. it exposes json data on *.*.*.*:12323/rig.json

+### Prometheus configuration
+Set up a scrape job in prometheus

 ## Docker-Compose

 ```docker-compose